Derek Carr Player Prop Bets for the NFL Playoffs - Las Vegas vs. Cincinnati - NewsBreak

 Recent Performances

-- In last week's outing against the Chargers, Carr threw for yards while completing 55.6 percent of his passes, throwing two touchdowns.
+- Carr put together a 186-yard performance against the Chargers in Week 18, completing 55.6 percent of his passes with two touchdown passes.

 Carr's Las Vegas Teammates